Have you ever been in a room or workshop with too much noise?

 The material is easy to buy if you want it unprocessed.
 In addition, coconut husks are environmentally friendly and biodegradable, so you can feel good about using them in your green home.

-Husks are also relatively inexpensive, so they are a great option if you’re looking for a budget-friendly way to improve the acoustics in your home.
+Husks are also relatively inexpensive, so they are a great option if you’re looking for a budget-friendly way to improve the acoustics in your woodworking workshop and home.

 To get noticeable results, you may need a considerable amount of husk.
 Plus, it will require compression to make it dense.